 - 1. Click this link87 to enable some additional debug logging. - 2.
-If Mail takes a long time to launch, please use Activity Monitor to record a few samples of it while it's launching. - 3.
+If Mail takes a long time to launch, please use Activity Monitor to record a few samples of it while it's launching.
+There are also some tips for how to speed up Mail if it is launching slowly. - 3.
 The next time SpamSieve incorrectly reports that the plug-in has not loaded, please save a diagnostic report and send it in (along with the sample logs) so that we can investigate what is going wrong on your Mac.

-7.1.4 If Apple Mail Doesn't Check for New Messages Automatically
+7.1.5 If Apple Mail Doesn't Check for New Messages Automatically

 Some macOS 10.13 users have reported that when they are away from a Mac that is either on or in Power Nap, Mail stops downloading new messages from the server, and thus SpamSieve stops cleaning out the inbox.
 As soon as they sit down at the Mac and unlock the screen, Mail starts processing the messages again.
-This seems to be caused by a macOS bug that can be worked around by going to System Preferences ▷ Security & Privacy ▷ General and toggling the Require password checkbox off and then on again.
+This seems to be caused by a macOS bug that can be worked around by going to System Preferences > Security & Privacy > General and toggling the Require password checkbox off and then on again.

-7.1.5 If Apple Mail Is Running Slowly
+7.1.6 If Apple Mail Is Running Slowly

 - 1. In Mail's Preferences window, click on the Accounts tab, then your account, then the Advanced tab, and uncheck Automatically detect and maintain account settings. - 2.
 If Mail is launching slowly and you are using macOS 10.14 or later: - a) Go to the Rules tab of Mail's Preferences and uncheck the SpamSieve rule. - b) Go to the General tab of Mail's Preferences and click on Manage Plug-ins....
 Uncheck SpamSieve.mailbundle and restart Mail. - c) Go back to Manage Plug-ins... and check SpamSieve.mailbundle.
-Now restart Mail again.
+Now restart Mail again. - d) Go to the Rules tab of Mail's Preferences and check the SpamSieve rule to make it active again. - 3.
+Change the AppleMailPlugInSetIsJunk option in SpamSieve's esoteric preferences to not mark messages as junk. - 4.
+If training is slow, see the Faster Apple Mail Training section.